Which Type of Pilates Class is Best for You?

 Tools of the Trade: Pilates Studio Equipment

 Most props are designed to either add resistance eg. theraband, magic circle, or challenge stability eg. foam roller, swiss ball.
 Some can also be used as a self-massage e.g. foam roller, franklin ball.
-Small props are usually cheap enough that students can even purchase them for home use.
+Small props are usually cheap enough for students to purchase for home use.

 Comparing the Costs of Pilates Classes